DAI-Lab-HERALD/General-Framework/Framework/Scenarios/README.md

 The names of those roles then have to be communicated to the Framework:
 ```
   def classifying_agents(self = None) -> list[str,]:
-    return ['v_1', 'v_2']
+    return ['<v_1>', '<v_2>']

   def pov_agent(self = None) -> str:
-    return 'ego'
+    return '<v_pov>'
 ```
-Here, the function self.classifying_agents() returns the list of those agents.
-However, it needs to be noted that there might be an agent from whose point of view and for whose benefit a prediction is made, and for which extra information such as planned paths might be feasibly available.
+Here, the function self.classifying_agents() returns the list of those agents <v_i>.
+However, it needs to be noted that there might be an agent <v_pov> from whose point of view and for whose benefit a prediction is made, and for which extra information such as planned paths might be feasibly available.
-In this case, such an agent is not included in the list produced by self.classifying_agents(), but instead returned as the output of self.pov_agent().
+In this case, such an agent <v_pov> is not included in the list produced by self.classifying_agents(), but instead returned as the output of self.pov_agent().
 If, however, no such agent exists, self.pov_agent() will instead return None.

 ## Generalized inputs
 Some scenarios require the provision of certain one-dimensional information, which might be used as additional model inputs, such as the size of the contested space in gap acceptance scenarios.
 To this end, the following function is used:
 ```
   def can_provide_general_input(self = None) -> list[str,]:
-    return ['I_1', 'I_2']
+    return ['<I_1>', '<I_2>']
 ```
-Here, I_i are the string names of the information, that have to be calculated by the [dataset.calculate_additional_distances function](https://github.com/julianschumann/General-Framework/blob/main/Framework/Data_sets/data_set_template.py).
+Here, <I_i> are the string names of the information, that have to be calculated by the [dataset.calculate_additional_distances function](https://github.com/julianschumann/General-Framework/blob/main/Framework/Data_sets/data_set_template.py).
 If no such information is required, one has to return None instead of an empty list.

 ## Define safe actions
 Another important aspect of the framework is its ability to classify predictions as still useful, e.g., if an agent could still react upon those predictions and change their behavior in a safe manner.